Britain’s train services continue to be disrupted due to the knock-on effects of Tuesday’s strike.

 Between around 5am and 6am.

-The process of taking trains out of depots will only begin when signallers on daytime shifts start work at 6-6.30am.
-No passenger services will run before 6.30am.
+The process of taking trains out of depots only began when signallers on daytime shifts started work at 6am-6.30am.

-– How long will the start of services be delayed?
+– How long was the start of services being delayed?

-It is expected to take up to four hours in some locations.
+It was expected to take up to four hours in some locations.

 – How quickly will services ramp up?